What are LED headlights?

 Plus, while LED headlights require a trip to the autobody shop to fix, many drivers can fix their halogen headlights right in their driveway by simply popping out the old lightbulb and sliding in a new one.

 The answer is: it depends.
 While LED headlights definitely make sense for newer cars, halogen headlights do the same job.
 In fact, if your car has halogen headlights, it’s advised you don’t replace them with LED headlights.

-According to Motor Biscuit, because of the different technologies and parts required for LED vs halogen headlights, if you tried to replace one with the other, the result would be non functioning headlights.
+Motor Biscuit, because of the different technologies and parts required for LED vs halogen headlights, if you tried to replace one with the other, the result would be non functioning headlights.

 In short, if your car has halogen headlights, keep using them as you normally would.
 If you’re getting a new car and want to upgrade to LED headlights, that wouldn’t be a bad idea, but sticking with regular ol’ halogen headlights works just fine, too.